 - more trains stopping at Braystones and Nethertown – although request stops, only four trains a day will stop on weekdays despite these villages losing their bus service

 - better and newer trains – we mostly have either Sprinter diesel trains or now even older and slower locomotive hauled carriages (though these are comfortable and with a good view despite access being a problem) – we are promised all refurbished diesel units by December 2019

 - improved toilets at Sellafield – there is currently a single antiquated toilet for this busy station

 If you share our hopes please join our 100 other members

 Membership costs £5 a year for individuals and £10 for groups

-We meet on the last Saturday in the month (except December) at 1pm at Seascale Methodist church hall on Gosforth road (100m from the station) and all members are very welcome.
+We meet on the second Saturday in the month at 1350 at Seascale Methodist church hall on Gosforth road (100m from the station) and all members are very welcome.
 However the annual general meeting will be on 24 March (not 10 March).